Furka Base Tunnel

-The Furka Base Tunnel is a Swiss railway base tunnel on the Matterhorn Gotthard Bahn's Furka–Oberalp line, an east-west railway connecting the cantons of Valais and Uri.
+The Furka Base Tunnel is a Swiss railway base tunnel on the Matterhorn Gotthard Bahn's Furka–Oberalp line, an east–west railway connecting the cantons of Valais and Uri.
 Its west portal lies east of Oberwald (VS), at 1390 m above sea level and its east portal lies south of Realp (UR), at 1550 m.

 Prior to its construction, all traffic had to use the historic high-level route via the 1.8 km long Furka Summit Tunnel, which was only available seasonally due to the threat posed by heavy snowfalls.
 Construction commenced during 1971, taking ten years to complete.
 An innovative permanent support system was used, comprising rock anchors and a shotcrete coating, which included the first use of polyurethane-based grouting within a railway tunnel.
 The tunnel has a relatively narrow cross section, which has been attributed with slowing the construction effort somewhat.
 The interconnecting Bedretto tunnel was used during the Furka Base Tunnel's construction for the removal of excavating spoil as well as to moving supplies inwards; it has since been reused for ventilation.

-The Furka Base Tunnel is 15407 m in length, and replaced the previous track that climbed to an apex of 2160 m above sea level, thus allowing year-round service through service on the Furka–Oberalp line.
+The Furka Base Tunnel is 15407 m in length, and replaced the previous track that climbed to an apex of 2160 m above sea level, thus allowing year-round through service on the Furka–Oberalp line.
 In the middle of the base tunnel, is a 5221 m access tunnel to Bedretto in the canton of Ticino (elevation 1480 m); some proponents of the project hoped to eventually build a Y-shaped tunnel connecting all three locations.
 The Furka Base Tunnel is completed by a bypass tunnel around Oberwald.